use-ink/ink-docs/docs/intro/migrate-to-parachain.md

 ### Constructors

-In this example, the single is simply initializing the storage to empty values.
+In this example, the single constructor is simply initializing the storage to empty values.

 ```rust=
  #[ink(constructor)]